Nakhichevanik

-Nakhichevanik (Նախիջևանիկ) or Nakhchivanly (Naxçıvanlı) is a village de facto in the Askeran Province of the breakaway Republic of Artsakh, de jure in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Nakhichevanik (Նախիջևանիկ) or Nakhchivanly (Naxçıvanlı) is a village located in the Khojaly District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 The modern village was founded in the 15th century.
 During the Soviet period, the village was part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.